 “We wanted to create a position in honor of the late Ralph Metzner,” she adds, “a pioneering psychedelic researcher and therapist who was part of the initial psychedelic research team at Harvard in the 1960s, and is a much missed friend and mentor.”

-“We see many commonalities between [Carhart-Harris] and [Gazzaley]: their interest in set and setting, their perspective on therapeutic potential and human thriving beyond the clinical framework, skillful use of observational and ethnographic data, and personal qualities of curiosity, creative thinking and inclusiveness,” says Melievskaia.
+“We see many commonalities between [Carhart-Harris] and [Metzner]: their interest in set and setting, their perspective on therapeutic potential and human thriving beyond the clinical framework, skillful use of observational and ethnographic data, and personal qualities of curiosity, creative thinking and inclusiveness,” says Malievskaia.
 “Both are true pioneers, and we are delighted that [Carhart-Harris] will be the first recipient of this professorship.”

 Other donors to Neuroscape’s psychedelic division include Dominic van Almsick, Drew and Amy McKnight, Tim Ferriss, and the George Sarlo Foundation.
 Neuroscape continues to seek funding for upcoming studies.